Dirac mode localization in QCD near the crossover temperature

+This was found again at $\nt=8$, but there is no reason to expect any change in the continuum limit.

-Our main result is that the localization critical temperature, above which localized modes are present at the low end of the Dirac spectrum, coincides with the pseudocritical temperature obtained from genuine thermodynamic observables.
+Our main result is that the localization critical temperature, above which localized modes are present at the low end of the Dirac spectrum, is found well within the crossover region, as determined from the chiral condensate and from the light-quark susceptibility.
+This has long been suspected, but this is the first explicit demonstration of this fact.
 This indicates a close connection between deconfinement, chiral symmetry restoration, and localization of the low Dirac modes.